 |Sister Cities||Marquette, Michigan, USA; Taber, Alberta, Canada; Rättvik, Dalarna County, Sweden; Jang-am-myeon and Tongyeong in South Korea; Changde, Hunan, China|

 City Symbol: Giant Kite

 Higashi-Omi (東近江市; also spelled Higashiomi) is a city in Shiga Prefecture east of Lake Biwa.

 Centering on the former city of Yokaichi 八日市, where Yokaichi Station and the city hall are located, Higashi-Omi is spread over a wide area from Notogawa on the shore of Lake Biwa to the mountains in Eigenji bordering with Mie Prefecture.
-It is most famous for its giant kite festival held on the last Sunday of May (cancelled in 2016).
+It is most famous for its giant kite festival held on the last Sunday of May (currently suspended since 2016, to be resumed later).
 In fall, Eigenji temple is a popular place for autumn foilage.
 The city is largely rural, with the population and businesses concentrated in Yokaichi and Notogawa.
 There are also a few large factories, especially electronics.

 Higashi-Omi was newly formed in 2005 through municipal mergers with neighboring towns Eigenji-cho, Gokasho-cho, Aito-cho, Koto-cho, and later Notogawa-cho and Gamo-cho in 2006.
 The later joining of Notogawa-cho finally gave the formerly landlocked city a lake shore as well as a train station (Notogawa) on the busy JR Tokaido/Biwako Line.
 The city's land area is now the third largest in Shiga.